gonzalo-bulnes/securedrop-docs/docs/admin.rst

 .. figure:: images/manual/screenshots/journalist-admin_ossec_alert_button.png
    :align: center
-   :alt: Test Alert
+   :alt: The Instance Configuration form displays 'Test alert sent' after a test OSSEC alert was sent successfully.
    :figwidth: 80%
    :width: 100%

-   Instance configuration screen after sending an OSSEC test alert, as seen by an admin.
    Click on the image to see it full-size.

 You should receive an OSSEC alert email at the address specified during the installation of SecureDrop.
 The email may take several minutes to arrive.
 If